Deshabandu Tennakoon: Police career

-Tennakon first joined the Sri Lanka Police in 1998, beginning his career as an apprentice Assistant Superintendent of Police.
+Tennakoon first joined the Sri Lanka Police in 1998, beginning his career as an apprentice Assistant Superintendent of Police.
 Prior to his current appointment, Deshabandu served as the Senior Deputy Inspector General of Police (SDIG) in charge of the Western Province.

 Black Monday attacks

 During the 2022 Sri Lankan protests, it was reported that Tennakoon had allegedly been present at the two protest sites that came under attack by pro-Rajapaksa counter-protestors on Black Monday.

 On 10 May 2022, the day following the attacks, Tennakoon was physically assaulted on the streets of Perahera Mawatha while attempting to leave the Temple Trees in civil clothing before being rescued by policemen and admitted to the hospital.

 Human rights violations

 On 14 December 2023, a three judge bench of the Supreme Court of Sri Lanka ruled that Tennakoon and two of his subordinates were guilty of torturing Weheragedara Ranjith Sumangala of Kindelpitiya for an alleged theft and thereby violating his fundamental rights when the men were in uniform attached to the Nugegoda Police Division in 2010.
 The Fundamental Rights Application (SC/FR 107/2011) was filled by Sumangala in the Supreme Court in March 2011, against the then Superintendent of Police, M. W. D. Tennakoone, Inspector of Police Bhathiya Jayasinghe, then OIC (Emergency Unit) Mirihana, Police Officer Bandara, former Sergeant Major of the Army Ajith Wanasundera of Padukka and several others in the police department.
 The three bench panel that consisted of Justices S. Thurairaja, Kumudini Wickremasinghe and Priyantha Fernando, directed the National Police Commission and other relevant authorities to take disciplinary action against Tennakoon and two of his subordinates.